Editorial March 2020

 Our young and talented writer Chahna Tailor shares in her article “Yoga & Ayurveda” about the body and mind.
 She shares, “Ayurveda, the medicinal science, helps us to cleanse our body and mind through our dinacharya (daily routine), ratricharya (night routine), and ritucharya (seasonal routine).”
 This is very very important for men and women who are getting married to learn.
 Rather than doing a crash diet or going to an expensive spa, which may work only on a temporary basis, using our Ancient hindu techniques will be much more beneficial.

-Now let me close my column by reminding all of you about our two upcoming MyShadi Bridal Expos, one on June 28 in Raleigh and the other on September 27 in Orlando.
+Now let me close my column by reminding all of you about our two upcoming MyShadi Bridal Expos, in Raleigh and the other in Orlando.
 See you there!